 <ESC.> series

-This series explores the fundamental geometric principle of "point, form lines and expand into planes.
-This abstract representation conveys interconnectedness and existential meaning through fundamental artistic elements.
+This series explores the fundamental geometric principle of “point, line, and plane.”
+Inspired by the belief that “Everything is connected,” the artist metaphorically illustrates how points form lines and how lines create planes through the arrangement of eggs.
+If each egg and image represents a point, then collectively they form lines and expand into planes.
+This abstract representation conveys the idea of interconnectedness and existential meaning through basic artistic elements.